Preface

 We'll demonstrate this by creating a command of our own.
 Using a text editor of

-your choice, make a file in your home directory named foo.sh
+your choice, make a file in your home directory named foo.sh with the

 following contents: